imsnif/bandwhich/README.md

 ```

 ##### On Linux, after installing with cargo:
-Cargo installs `bandwhich` to `~/.cargo/bin/bandwhich` but you need root priviliges to run `bandwhich`.
+Cargo installs `bandwhich` to `~/.cargo/bin/bandwhich` but you need root privileges to run `bandwhich`.
 To fix that, there are a few options:
 - Give the executable elevated permissions: ``sudo setcap cap_sys_ptrace,cap_dac_read_search,cap_net_raw,cap_net_admin+ep $(which bandwhich)``
 - Run `sudo ~/.cargo/bin/bandwhich` instead of just `bandwhich`
 - Create a symlink: `sudo ln -s ~/.cargo/bin/bandwhich /usr/local/bin/` (or another path on root's PATH)